youdev97/sfg-pet-clinic/README.md

 * Tests Junit, Mock, CI (CircleCI integration)
 * CRUD Operations with Spring MVC
 * Validation and Constraints with Spring MVC
+* Working with Containers and Images (Docker)
+* Connecting to MySQL or MongoDB
+* Reactive Programming
+* RestFul WebService with Spring MVC
+* Swagger

 This repo is an opinionated version of the classic reference application - [Spring Pet Clinic](https://github.com/spring-projects/spring-petclinic)